theprimarybrain/theprimarybrain.github.io/_posts/2021-03-10-Elephant-Toddler-Activities.md

 As you know by now, I am all about offering as many opportunities to practice letters as I can.
 Sensory bins are another fun way for little ones to practice letters.
 Plus, they can be so much fun that your child won't even realize they are learning!
 To set up this sensory bin, just fill a bin with some rice, then add the big E and little e elephant cards into the rice!

-## Gross Motor Activities
+## Gross Motor Activity

 ![ElephantToddler]({{ site.github.url }}/assets/img/Toddler-Elephant-Gross-Motor-Bear-Walk.jpg)

-For our gross motor activity, we got to get outside!
+I love to take our gross motor activities outside!
 Our favorite activity was this elephant walk.
 This elephant walk is WAY harder than it looks.
 Start by laying these elephant footprints down in a line.
 Then, get onto all fours to walk like an elephant!
 Don't be afraid to get on all fours with your little ones.
 These are the memories they won't forget!
 We really tested our coordination skills in this activity, plus we had so much fun practicing our elephant noises...
 It definitely sounded like the zoo in our backyard!

 This unit includes everything you need to make teaching your toddlers about elephants EASY!
 I hope you enjoy playing and learning with your little ones! this week.
 If you want to make learning EASY this week, just grab my [Elephant Toddler School Unit](https://www.teacherspayteachers.com/Product/Toddler-School-Lesson-Plans-Elephant-Themed-Activities-Homeschool-Classroom-4588214) for all the fun!